 The course fee of the course or courses that the student enrols in determines the total tuition fee for the student.
-Refer to the enrolment form for tuition fees.
+Refer to the Enrolment Form for tuition fees.
 Some course fees vary.
-Students should refer to the enrolment form for costs related to each course.
-Enrolment forms are available online under Student Resources and at Reception.
+Students should refer to the Enrolment Form for costs related to each course.
+Enrolment Forms are available online under Student Resources and at Reception.

-All dollar amounts quoted in the Student Handbook are in New Zealand dollars.
+All dollar amounts quoted in this Student Handbook are in New Zealand dollars.